lethal-guitar/RigelEngine/BUILDING.md

 * SDL\_mixer >= 2.0.1
 * Boost >= 1.65

-All other dependencies are already provided as submodules or source code (in the `3rd_party` directory), and will be built along with RigelEngine.
+All other dependencies are already provided as submodules, source code (in the `3rd_party` directory) or fetched on configuration, and will be built along with RigelEngine.
 In other words, you don't need to worry about providing these dependencies.

 These are: